We’ve picked out some of the best female-centric Pencil winning campaigns from the last few years.

 This Girl Can

-Smashing through personal barriers one run, punch, kick and dive at a time, in 2017 This Girl Can is a household name.
+Smashing through personal barriers one run, punch, kick and dive at a time, This Girl Can is a household name.
 Helping a nation of women overcome insecurities that stood in the way of exercising, this integrated campaign is a glorious celebration of the everyday woman defiantly and unashamedly doing her thing.